udacity/artificial-intelligence/Projects/1_Sudoku/README.md

 ## Synopsis

-In this project, students will extend the Sudoku-solving agent developed in the classroom lectures to solve _diagonal_ Sudoku puzzles.
+In this project, you will extend the Sudoku-solving agent developed in the classroom lectures to solve _diagonal_ Sudoku puzzles and implement a new constraint strategy called "naked twins".
 A diagonal Sudoku puzzle is identical to traditional Sudoku puzzles with the added constraint that the boxes on the two main diagonals of the board must also contain the digits 1-9 in each cell (just like the rows, columns, and 3x3 blocks).

-## Instructions
+## Quickstart Guide

-Follow the instructions in the classroom lesson to install and configure the AIND [Anaconda](https://www.continuum.io/downloads) environment.
-That environment includes several important packages that are used for the project.

 **YOU ONLY NEED TO WRITE CODE IN `solution.py`.**

-## Quickstart Guide

-### Activate the aind environment (OS X or Unix/Linux)
+1. Follow the instructions in the classroom lesson to install and configure the `aind` [Anaconda](https://www.continuum.io/downloads) environment which includes several important packages that are used for the project.
+OS X or Unix/Linux users can activate the aind environment by running the following (Windows users simply run `activate aind`):

     `$ source activate aind`

-### Activate the aind environment (Windows)

-    `> activate aind`

-### Run the code & visualization

-    `(aind)$ python solution.py`

-### Run the local test suite
+2. You can run a small set of test cases using the local test suite.

     `(aind)$ python -m unittest -v`

-### Run the remote test suite & submit the project
+3. Once you pass all the test cases in the local test suite, you can submit the project to run more comprehensive tests with the remote test suite:

     `(aind)$ udacity submit`

+4. You can run the code with visualization (see the last section of the readme for more information)

+    `(aind)$ python solution.py`

+### Notes

+- You will not receive credit for the project until you submit the zip file created by `udacity submit` in your classroom.

+- You must submit _exactly_ the zip file created by the CLI in step 3 to the classroom; if you make any changes to the file, you'll receive an error message when you attempt to submit in the classroom.

-## Coding
+## Instructions

 You must complete the required functions in the 'solution.py' file (copy in code from the classroom where indicated, and add or extend with new code as described below).
-The `test_solution.py` file includes a few unit tests for local testing (See the unittest module for information on getting started.), but the primary mechanism for testing your code is the Udacity Project Assistant command line utility described in the next section.
+The `test_solution.py` file includes a few unit tests for local testing (See the [unittest module]() documentation for more information on getting started.), but the primary mechanism for testing your code is the Udacity Project Assistant command line utility described in the next section.

 YOU SHOULD EXPECT TO MODIFY OR WRITE YOUR OWN UNIT TESTS AS PART OF COMPLETING THIS PROJECT.
-The Project Assistant test suite is not shared with students.
-Writing your own tests leads to a deeper understanding of the project.
+There is no requirement to write test cases, but the Project Assistant test suite is not shared with students so writing your own tests may be necessary to find and resolve any errors that arise there.

-1. Run the following command from inside the project folder in your terminal to verify that your system is properly configured for the project.
-You should see feedback in the terminal about failed test cases -- which makes sense because you haven't implemented any code yet.
-You will reuse this command later to execute your **local** test cases.

-    `$ python -m unittest -v`

-1. Run the following command from inside the project folder in your terminal to verify that the Udacity-PA tool is installed properly.
-You should see a list of failed test cases -- which is good because you haven't implemented any code yet.
-You will reuse this command later to execute the **remote** test cases and complete the project.

-    `$ udacity submit`

 1. Add the two new diagonal units to the `unitlist` at the top of solution.py.
 Re-run the local tests with `python -m unittest` to confirm your solution.